mojtabaesl/resume/README.md

 <br>

-**Fullstacks** - Iran | Front-end developer | AUG 2021 - PRESENT <br>
+**SFGCO** - Iran | Fullstack developer | OCT 2019 - MAY 2021 (1 year and 7 months)

-Front-end stack: Typescript, React, React Location, Apollo Client, Mantine, Vite <br>
-Back-end stack: Typescript, NestJs, Apollo Server, Prisma<br>
+Front-end stack: `Typescript`, `React`, `Apollo Client`, `Theme-UI`, `Docker`, `Webpack`<br>
+Back-end stack: `Typescript`, `NodeJS`, `Apollo Server`, `PostgreSQL`, `Prisma`, `Nexus`<br>
-UI: Figma
+UI: `Figma`

-At Fullstacks, I’ve been working on a dashboard for a charity.
-This project includes multiple teams around the world (Remote) that work based on Agile methodology.

-- Time to write component tests reduced by ~10% by applying MVP and CQS principles.
-- Ui Design process time improved by ~50% by making user flows.
-- Reduced project maintenance costs by adding type-safety, unit tests, and CI workflow.
-- Automated visual regression testing flow and UI review by integrating Storybook, Chromatic, and GitHub Actions.
+At SFGCO, I was a member of a highly motivated and skilled team of software and electronic engineers in a B2B IoT project called SmartSept that provides hand hygiene solutions for thousands of customers.

+- First-time user experience Enhanced by using UX principles.
+- Designed and implemented real-time monitoring and administration platform.
+- Improved data transmission reliability between low-end devices and cloud services by ~49.5% in case of connection failure by introducing a multi-queue algorithm.

 <br>